-- The activities concerning the technical liquidation of the mining facilities for classical extraction, as well as the one of 18 sorption sites implementing the in situ leaching-method (ISL-method) in the Upper Thracian Valley have been accomplished in the period 1992 1997. - The technical liquidation of the uranium processing plant near the town of Buhovo has been completed in 2002/2003. - With the technical liquidation of the Zvezda plant near Eleshnitsa in 2004 the activities on technical liquidation at the uranium mining facilities within the State Enterprise "Rare metals" have been completely finalized.
-Radioactively contaminated materials building waste, scrap etc. have been deposited at the tailings ponds of the Zvezda site near Eleshnitsa and of the Metalurg site near Buhovo. - All activities for Technical and Biological Remediation (TBR) of the Zvezda Plant, village of Eleshnitsa, are completely finalized.
+- The activities concerning the technical liquidation of the mining facilities for classical extraction, as well as the one of 18 sorption sites implementing the in situ leaching-method (ISL-method) in the Upper Thracian Valley have been accomplished in the period 1992 1997. - The technical liquidation of the uranium processing plant near the town of Buhovo has been completed in 2002/2003 (see the technical report of the 2009 verification). - With the technical liquidation of the Zvezda plant near Elezhnitsa in 2004 the activities on technical liquidation at the uranium mining facilities within the State Enterprise "Rare metals" have been completely finalized.
+Radioactively contaminated materials building waste, scrap etc. have been deposited at the tailings ponds of the Zvezda site near Elezhnitsa and of the Metalurg site near Buhovo. (see the technical report of the 2009 verification). - All activities for Technical and Biological Remediation (TBR) of the Zvezda Plant, village of Elezhnitsa, are completely finalized.
 For the implementation of the remediation activities at the Metalurg Plant, Buhovo, technical projects are developed.
-The implementation of the remediation activities is forthcoming. - In the Upper Thracian Valley region during the period 1996 2001 the biological remediation of 1173 ha of agricultural lands had been completed successfully.
+The implementation of the remediation activities is forthcoming. (see the technical report of the 2009 verification). - In the Upper Thracian Valley region during the period 1996 2001 the biological remediation of 1173 ha of agricultural lands had been completed successfully.
 They are included in the land regulation plans and have been restored to their former landholders, as agricultural lands.
 The measured results of the content of radionuclides and toxic elements in analysed samples from these areas are below the maximum permitted levels, which indicate a negligible risk for the population, the flora and the fauna.